Hello!

 Community Building

-I often worked with at-risk children and adults, making social issues films distributed through schools and the prison service.
-I gained experience with children and contributors not used to being on camera, creating supportive environments where everyone felt comfortable delivering their best and most natural performance.
+I gained valuable experience working with contributors not used to being on camera, creating supportive environments to ensure everyone was comfortable delivering their best, most natural performances.

 I live in Great Yarmouth with my husband, Sean and cat, Velvet.
-My legal name is Wendy Jean Clack.
+My legal name is Wendy Jean Campbell Clack.